Real Estate Consumer Protections

 Real Estate Consultations

-The Office of the Superintendent of Real Estate consults with the public on proposed changes to the rules that govern real estate services in British Columbia.
+The Office of the Superintendent of Real Estate is requesting feedback on proposed rules governing the conduct of licensees providing real estate services in the Province of British Columbia.